Practicing Employee Safety in Walk-in coolers, Freezers, and safety guidelines

 Provide Proper Safety Equipment

 Working in walk-in freezer is not an easy job.
-You should provide proper safety equipment according to working in a freezer laws to your employees.
+You should provide proper safety equipment according to working-in-a-freezer laws to your employees.

 • Always keep in mind that your walk-in cooler or freezer should have a handy safety release handle.
 These handles can prevent accidental traps.